At the following you will find the explanation of the components of an calibration certificate for force gauges.

 The table represents these theoretical display values at a multiplicity of applied force.

-A. B and C therefore are coefficients of the polynomial.
+A. B and C therefore are coefficients of the polynomial. - indication X at force y (X3):

 If the force gauge shows the value y, it should be the actual applied force X3(y).